nikjft/niks-google-docs-templates/README.md

 # Nik's Google Docs Templates
 *For Google Workspace*

-Welcome to Nik’s Google Docs Templates
-This add-on makes it easy to build Google Docs out of other docs and images.
+This add-on makes it easy to build a library of docs and images and quickly insert them into Google Docs.
+Unlike "Building Blocks," these can be shared with other people and have helpful descriptions.

-Great for templating, quickly inserting commonly used text, or creating document frameworks, rather than whole templates.

 ## Configure the Add-On
 1. Create templates of docs and images in a folder in your Google Drive